Researching Shamanic Knowledge

 Research on Shamanic HealingThe Foundation studies the effectiveness of shamanic healing methods to help deal with illness and other problems of daily life.
 Significant findings become incorporated in the training offered to medical doctors, psychotherapists, and others through the Foundation's educational programs.
 A critical part of this work is accomplished through the Shamanism and Health Program, where the Foundation engages in research in a progressing effort to find how shamanic practices complement mainstream medicine.

 One of the on-going projects of the Shamanism and Health Program is to collect, study, and archive reports of healing and cures following shamanic treatment of physical, emotional, and mental disorders.
-If you have done shamanic healing work with positive results for another, please complete our Shamanic Healing Questionnaire.
-Your responses from this questionnaire can make a difference in our understanding of these phenomena.

 Preservation and Teaching